![]() |

 Thruster ReplacementReplacing a thruster requires both hardware replacement and software configuration procedures.
 Each thruster must be configured for its specific location on the vehicle.
 Configuration parameters are identified in the Thruster section of the Equipment Guide.
 Hardware ReplacementTo remove and replace a thruster, follow these steps:

-Thruster and Control Software ConfigurationRefer to the configuration parameter table in the Thruster section of the Equipment Guide.: Commands below are case sensitive.
+Thruster and Control Software ConfigurationRefer to the configuration parameter table in the Thruster section of the Equipment Guide.:

 |